Leshiro/luckie-bot/README.md

 # Luckie (Discord Bot)
-Personal repository for my Discord bot, Luckie.
+Repository for my Discord bot, Luckie.
 Designed for personal use and experimentation.

 Luckie is a multi-feature Discord bot designed for server moderation & utility tasks.